menu

 Demographics

-The percentage of people in Holmesville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.69% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Holmesville is quite a bit lower than the national average among all cities of 21.84%: just 11.69% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Holmesville in 2018 was $29,867, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $119,468 for a family of four.
 However, Holmesville contains both very wealthy and poor people as well.